scoconno/scoconno.github.io/Time/measurement/notes.md

 Precision:
 : A clock is precise if its replicas remain synchronized with one another.

-Accuracy is something different.
+**Accuracy** is something different.
 Intuitively, an accurate clock is one that judges two durations of time as congruent only when they are congruent, i.e., only when they are of the same duration.
 In practice, clocks are considered accurate only when they are synchronized with the standard clock:

 + A perfectly **accurate** non-standard clock shows that it is time t just when the standard clock shows that it is time t.

+## The Standard Clock

 Every clock measures some process.
 What process should the standard clock measure?
 Would any of these suffice?
 Why not?